piemonte/PixelChainDecoder/README.md

 [By reading the Ethereum contract using Etherscan](https://etherscan.io/address/0xE2d43Ec2516C2446a6DDc95734c9a0eC21B01dC1#readContract), one can enter a PixelChain token id into the `generatePixelChainImage` function.
 The contract will then generate the resulting SVG image which could be used in services or simply pasted into a text file with the extension ".svg" – you will then have a high resolution PixelChain vector image.

+This project's on-chain contract interfaces directly with the original PixelChainCore contract using all the available on-chain data.

 ## What's PixelChain?

 Pixelchain is a decentralized app that allows anyone to create 32x32 pixelart and store it directly on the Ethereum blockchain, where it will live forever as an ERC-721 token.